Collectivity of $J/\psi$ Mesons in Heavy-Ion Collisions

 {\it Summary.--} We have calculated the nuclear modification factor and elliptic flow of inclusive $J/\psi$ production in heavy-ion collisions at the LHC.
-The main theoretical development was the implementation of state-of-the-art charm-quark phase distributions into the regeneration process of charmonia as obtained from a strongly coupled transport framework for heavy-flavor diffusion in QCD matter that describes open-charm observables at the LHC.
-Both the momentum and spatial dependences of these distributions (through off-equilibrium spectra and space-momentum correlations, respectively) were found to be instrumental in extending the relevance of recombination processes up to transverse momenta of about 8\,GeV in semi-central Pb-Pb(5\,TeV) collisions.
+The main theoretical development was the implementation of state-of-the-art $c$-quark phase space distributions into the regeneration process of charmonia as obtained from a strongly coupled transport approach for HF diffusion that describes open-charm observables at the LHC.
+Both momentum and spatial dependences of these distributions (through off-equilibrium spectra and space-momentum correlations, respectively) were found to extend the relevance of recombination processes up to transverse momenta of about 8\,GeV in semi-central 5.02\,TeV Pb-Pb collisions.
 In addition, an explicit calculation of the suppression of primordially produced charmonia leads to a significantly higher $v_2$ (caused by the path-length dependent dissociation) than previously estimated.
 We also utilized transported $b$-quark distributions to calculate the non-prompt portion of the inclusive $J/\psi$ yields.
-Putting all these together, and without tuning any parameters, a good description of the experimental data for the $R_{\rm AA}$ and the $v_2$ of inclusive $J/\psi$'s emerged, thereby resolving discrepancies found in earlier transport model calculations.
-It is reassuring that this could be achieved through the quantitative coupling of the transport in the open- and hidden-charm sectors.
-In particular, our calculations exhibit significant sensitivity to the (average) production time of the $J/\psi$ through its collectivity imprinted by the regeneration processes, where early production is disfavored by the magnitude of the $v_2$ and late production (with its larger radial flow) by the development of a characteristic ``flow bump" in the $R_{\rm AA}$ that is not observed in the current data.
-In future precision analysis, aided by statistical tools, this could provide rather stringent constraints on the dissociation temperatures of the various charmonia.
-Our study can be straightforwardly extended into the bottom sector (where previous calculations for $Y$ production exist within a weak-coupling approximation~\cite{Blaizot:2017ypk,Yao:2020xzw}), for $B_c$ mesons, and for exotic quarkonia.
-While for $Y$ mesons regeneration contributions are expected to be moderate~\cite{Du:2017qkv}, they are likely more important for the $B_c$ and exotica~\cite{Wu:2020zbx}, especially relative to their production in $pp$.
-Also for these observables our framework could contribute to a better understanding of the pertinent dissociation kinetics.
+Putting all these together, a good description of the experimental data for the $R_{\rm AA}$ and $v_2$ of inclusive $J/\psi$'s emerged, thereby resolving discrepancies found in earlier transport model calculations.
+Our calculations exhibit significant sensitivity to the (average) production time of the $J/\psi$ through its collectivity imprinted by the regeneration processes, where early production is disfavored by the magnitude of the $v_2$ and late production (with a larger radial flow) by the development of a characteristic ``flow bump" in the $R_{\rm AA}$ at low $p_T$ which is limited by current data.
+Future precision analysis, aided by statistical tools, will likely provide further constraints on the dissociation temperatures of the various charmonia.
+Our study straightforwardly extends into the bottom sector (where previous calculations for $Y$ production exist within a weak-coupling approximation~\cite{Blaizot:2017ypk,Yao:2020xzw}), to $B_c$ mesons, and exotic quarkonia.
+While for $Y$ mesons regeneration contributions are expected to be moderate~\cite{Du:2017qkv}, they are presumably more important for the $B_c$ and exotica~\cite{Wu:2020zbx}, especially relative to their production in $pp$.
+Also for these observables our framework can improve the understanding of the pertinent dissociation kinetics.
 Work in this direction is in progress.